oalders/is/README.md

 #!/bin/bash

-if eval is os name eq darwin; then echo "this is a mac" fi
+if eval is os name eq darwin; then
+  # This is a Mac.
+Creating karabiner config dir."
+  mkdir -p "$HOME/.config/karabiner"
+fi
 ```